 ARTICLE 1 / General provisions

 ZagrebDox Pro is a training programme / workshop intended for documentary filmmakers and producers organised by Factum, taking place during the International Documentary Film Festival ZagrebDox.
-ZagrebDox Pro is organised with the support from the City of Zagreb Office for Education, Culture and Sport, Croatian Audiovisual Centre, European Union’s MEDIA Programme and other sponsors.
-The aims of the ZagrebDox Pro project are to stimulate exchange of information in the world of documentary film, help participants successfully acquire the skills required to find international partners for co-financing their films, enable exchange of creative ideas and knowledge, provide insight into recent documentary production, improve networking between documentary project authors, producers and potential partners, funders and documentary cinemas.
+ZagrebDox Pro is organised with the support from the City of Zagreb Office for Education, Culture and Sport, Croatian Audiovisual Centre and other sponsors.
+The aims of the ZagrebDox Pro project are to stimulate exchange of information in the world of documentary film, enable exchange of creative ideas and knowledge, provide insight into recent documentary production, improve networking between documentary project authors, producers and potential partners, funders and documentary distributors.
 ZagrebDox Pro strives to stimulate collaboration in southeast Europe and provides a platform for mutual acquaintance and acknowledgment of global, European, regional and local documentary scene.

 The official language of ZagrebDox Pro is English.

 ARTICLE 2 / ZagrebDox Pro programme

 ZagrebDox Pro is a five-day programme comprising: group and individual work on selected projects.
 The programme offers to the participants: analysis of submitted projects, recommendations and suggestions for their further development, one-year online mentoring, case studies, group and individual discussions, masterclass lectures, special film screenings and round tables.
 A part of the workshop programme is intended only for chosen participants.
 All the programmes open to the public (lectures, presentations, roundtables, screenings etc.) are clearly marked in ZagrebDox Pro’s line-up.

 ARTICLE 3 / ZagrebDox Pro participants